On this page

 About ads

-If you’re transferring money from the UK to Malaysia or vice versa, here’s a simple look at how the British pound (GBP) and the Malaysian ringgit (MYR) are moving, and what that might mean for your money in September 2025.
+If you’re transferring money from the UK to Malaysia or vice versa, here’s a simple look at how the British pound (GBP) and the Malaysian ringgit (MYR) are moving, and what that might mean for your money in October 2025.

 GBP to MYR: Where It Stands

-What’s driving GBP to MYR?
+What’s Driving GBP to MYR?

 What Do the Charts Say?

-What to Watch Next Month
+What to Watch in October 2025

 Risks Ahead